OPSORO/OS/readme.md

 - Separate power supplies for logic (5V 2A) and servos (5V 10A), these can be connected directly to the OnoHAT

 # Installation
-1. Start with a fresh Raspbian or ubuntu install
+1. Start with a fresh Raspbian or Ubuntu install
 2. Update your system
     ```
     sudo apt-get update